smbsid/custom-scripts/README.md

 * Or just need a fix

 # Disclaimer
-Use for education purposes only!
+Use for educational purposes only!